What is the main ethical concern regarding a sociologist studying "state families" in women's prisons with the involvement of prison authorities?

 Study for the CITI 5 Research with Prisoners Test.
 Use a mix of flashcards and multiple-choice questions, each with hints and explanations.
 Get ready for your exam!

-The primary ethical concern regarding a sociologist studying "state families" in women's prisons with the involvement of prison authorities revolves around the influence of prison staff on the research.
-When researchers engage with sensitive populations such as prisoners, there is a significant risk that the involvement of prison staff may impact the autonomy and willingness of participants to share their experiences openly.
+The primary ethical concern regarding a sociologist studying "state families" in women's prisons while collaborating with prison authorities lies in the influence of prison staff on the research.
+When prison authorities are involved, there is a risk that their presence could create a power imbalance, potentially affecting the behavior and responses of the prisoners.
+Participants may feel pressured to provide answers that they believe are favorable to the staff or might hesitate to share their genuine experiences due to fear of repercussions, whether real or perceived.

 Subscribe